wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

 1
 ```

-The convenience of a single File.write method in Groovy is pretty breathtaking.
+The convenience of a single File.write method in Groovy is pretty breathtaking.
 Contrast the four lines of Groovy code with the forty-plus lines of corresponding  Java code:
 ```groovy
 import java.io.*;
 public class NewFile {